 Division Definitions

 Each competitor can select a division in which they wish to compete in at the beginning of the match.
-The 6 divisions are Open, Base, Ladies, Young Guns, Old Guns, Air Rifle, and Adaptive.
+The 7 divisions are Open, Base, Ladies, Young Guns, Old Guns, Semi-Auto and, Air Rifle.
+We also have an Adaptive Division for special circumstances.
 This allows you to compete against your peers.
 Even though everyone will be shooting the same targets and same props throughout the match, ladies will only be competing against other ladies, Young Guns will only be competing against other Young Guns, etc… Below is the basic information for each division.

 Open Division